-Pumped storage, or pumped storage hydropower (PSH), is a proven, existing, grid-scale, long-duration energy storage technology that currently provides over 90% of the utility-scale energy storage in the United States.10 Sometimes considered a "water battery," PSH uses two reservoirs at different elevations, storing water as potential energy in the upper reservoir, and releasing water to the lower reservoir through turbines to create electricity for the grid when needed.
-When demand for energy on the grid is low and there is excess energy on the grid, water is pumped from the lower reservoir back to the upper reservoir.
+Pumped storage, or pumped storage hydropower (PSH), is a proven, existing, grid-scale, long-duration energy storage technology that currently provides over 90% of the utility-scale energy storage capacity in the United States.
+Sometimes considered a water battery, PSH uses two reservoirs at different elevations, storing water as potential energy in the upper reservoir, and releasing water to the lower reservoir through turbines to create electricity for the grid when needed.
+When demand for energy on the grid is low and there is excess and lower-cost energy on the grid, water is pumped from the lower reservoir back to the upper reservoir.